 Welcome to the homepage of Lawfare’s January 6 Project: our coverage of the Jan.
 6, 2021, attack on the Capitol and its response.
 Here you will be able to find Lawfare articles and podcasts exploring the many legal and policy issues arising out of the attack, as well as a repository of significant documents, congressional hearings, case information and other related materials.

-Use the buttons to navigate Lawfare’s collection of primary source documents relating to the congressional response and the criminal prosecutions.
+Use the buttons to navigate Lawfare’s collection of primary source documents relating to the congressional response, criminal prosecutions, and civil litigation.
 And find Lawfare’s analysis and commentary at the links below.
 This information will be updated continually.

 Primary Source Documents